3-Fermion topological quantum computation

 \subsubsection{Errors, fermion parity, and decoding.}

 Errors may occur during resource state preparation, computation, and measurement.
+For simplicity, we focus on Pauli errors acting on the resource state along with measurement errors.
+We refer to this hardware agnostic error model allows us to understand the performance of the Walker--Wang MBQC scheme in terms of its fundamental topological properties, ignoring details of how the state is prepared (which depend on the hardware-specific implementation).

-For simplicity, let us focus on Pauli errors and measurement errors in the bulk.
-Firstly, $\sigma_i^Z$, $\tau_i^Z$ and $\sigma_i^Z \tau_i^Z$ errors acting on the resource state result in flipped measurement outcomes.
-They flip the local $\sigma_i^X$, $\tau_i^X$ measurement outcomes.
+We firstly note that $\sigma_i^Z$, $\tau_i^Z$ and $\sigma_i^Z \tau_i^Z$ errors acting on the resource state result in flipped $\sigma_i^X$ and $\tau_i^X$ measurement outcomes.
 In the resource state wavefunction, they can be thought of as creating $\fr$, $\fg$, and $\fb$ fermion string segments, respectively.
-On the other hand, $\sigma_i^X$, $\tau_i^X$ and $\sigma_i^X \tau_i^X$ errors are benign (as is familiar from topological cluster state computation~\cite{Rau06, RBH}).
-They commute with the measurement pattern and thus do not affect the measurement outcome.
-In the Walker--Wang resource state wavefunction they can be thought of as creating a small contractible loop of $\fr$, $\fg$, or $\fb$ fermion worldine, respectively, linking edge $i$~\cite{walker20123+,burnell2013exactly}.
-Finally, measurement errors (i.e. measurements that report the incorrect outcome) are equivalent to $Z$-type physical errors that occurred on the state before measurement.
+On the other hand, $\sigma_i^X$, $\tau_i^X$ and $\sigma_i^X \tau_i^X$ errors in the bulk are benign; they commute with the measurements and thus do not affect the measurement outcome (as is the case in topological cluster state computation~\cite{Rau06, RBH}).
+In the Walker--Wang resource state wavefunction $\sigma_i^X$, $\tau_i^X$ errors can be thought of as creating a small contractible $\fr$, $\fg$, or $\fb$ fermion worldine loop, respectively, linking edge $i$~\cite{walker20123+,burnell2013exactly}.
+Finally, measurement errors (i.e., measurements that report the incorrect outcome) are equivalent to $Z$-type physical errors that occurred on the state before measurement.

-In the post measured state, these errors manifest themselves as modifications to the classical history state.
+In the post-measured state, these errors manifest themselves as modifications to the classical history state.
 Detectable errors are those that give rise to violations of the $\zz_2\times \zz_2$ fermion conservation rule (that exists away from the twists) and are thus revealed by $-1$ outcomes of the 1-form symmetry operators $s\in \mathcal{S}$.
 We consider example configurations in Fig.~\ref{figLogicalError2}.
 Nontrivial errors are those that connect distinct twist worldlines.
 Such errors result in the incorrect inferred outcome of the correlation surfaces in $\overline{\mathcal{S}}$, and therefore an incorrect inference of the logical Pauli frame -- in other words: a logical Pauli error.
 Such a process is depicted in Fig.~\ref{figLogicalError}.
 If errors arise by local processes then they can be reliably identified and accounted for if twist worldlines remain well separated.